openrails/openrails/Source/Documentation/Manual/cabs.rst

 			DirIncrease ( 0 )
 		)

-Applicable user-defined units are CUBIC_FT_MIN, LITRES_S, and CUBIC_M_S.
-Cubic meters per second will be used if no units are specified.
+Applicable user-defined units are CUBIC_FT_MIN, LITERS_S, LITERS_MIN, and CUBIC_M_S.
+Cubic meters per
+second will be used if no units are specified.